WICG/nav-speculation/referrer_provided_prefetch_proxies.md

 ### Specifying a standard for privacy-preserving prefetch proxies

 * **Should the referrer-provided proxy take precedence over the UA IP anonymization implementation when all three speculation rule requirements are listed in a rule?**
   Yes: the site is explicitly providing a resource for the UA.
-If cost is a concern, this prevents the UA from paying for IP anonymization itself.
 * **What network protocol should UAs use to connect to a proxy?**
   An encrypted version of HTTP CONNECT (HTTPS, H/2, H/3).
 Connection should be encrypted from the UA to the proxy and from the proxy to the origin server.
 * **Privacy standards for proxy implementations**